 Presented by Snow Philip

 Key West is the largest historical district on the US Department of the Interior’s National Register of Historic Places.
-The charm of Old Town can be attributed to the eclectic mix of over 3,000 wooden buildings constructed throughout the 19-Century; some of which were built in the Caribbean Islands and brought to Key West.
+The charm of Old Town can be attributed to the eclectic mix of over 3,000 wooden buildings constructed throughout the 19-Century; some of which were built in the Bahamas and brought to Key West.
 The durability of Key West Homes is a testament to the skills of marine carpenters who used rot-resistant Dade County Pine.
-In her presentation, art historian Snow Phillip will discuss the variety of styles and influences that led to Key West’s unique architectural fusion.
+In her presentation, art historian Snow Philip will discuss the variety of styles and influences that led to Key West’s unique architectural fusion.

 This program is sponsored by the Helmerich Trust.